Scrublands (novel): Publication history

+The novel was also translated into German and Norwegian in 2019, Romanian in 2020, and Chinese, Italian and French in 2021.

 Reception

-The book has been met with generally positive reviews - the Sydney Morning Herald described it as a work of "remarkable breadth and depth", with other publications calling it stunning and a brilliant debut.
+The book was met with generally positive reviews.
+The Sydney Morning Herald described it as a work of "remarkable breadth and depth", with other publications calling it stunning and a brilliant debut.

 The book's detailed setting (aided by research for Hammer's previous non-fiction book, The River) is emblematic of the isolation and drought experienced in many rural Australian communities; one publication described it as "full of Australianness".

 Hammer was awarded the 2019 John Creasey (New Blood) Dagger by the UK Crime Writers' Association for the book.